ellenjxu/tinygym/README.md

 # rl-playground

-simple RL playground for training algos on custom tasks
+a tiny RL playground for training algos on custom tasks 🤖

 ## Usage